Drakaniia/nexus/installer/README_INSTALLER.md

-# WinLauncher Installer Build Guide
+# Nexus Installer Build Guide

-This directory contains the WiX Toolset installer configuration for creating a professional Windows MSI installer for WinLauncher.
+This directory contains the WiX Toolset installer configuration for creating a professional Windows MSI installer for Nexus.

 ## Prerequisites